How to Use Money to Buy Happiness

 Money and Happiness

 Money can play a role in improving happiness.
 But first, we must know what makes us happier, to begin with.
-It’s not the money, but what we do with it, that can drive a positive change.
+It’s not the cash, but what we do with it, that can drive a positive change.

 It is rare for new or more possessions to result in sustained improved happiness levels.